koding/kdlearn/guides/getting-started/the-ui/index.md

 In this guide we'll take a look at [Koding][koding]'s UI.
 We'll examine the major sections, and briefly explain some of the features.
-In future guides of this series we'll explain tihese parts in more detail.
+In future guides of this series we'll explain these parts in more detail.
 Lets get started!

 ## The Full UI